-PCOS is a common condition caused by an imbalance in reproductive hormones.
-Women with PCOS often have higher levels of androgens (male hormones) which can alter levels of luteinizing hormone (LH) and gonadotropin-releasing hormone, which is responsible for the release of follicle stimulating hormone.
+PCOS is a common reproductive condition often caused by an imbalance in reproductive hormones.
+Women with PCOS often have higher levels of androgens (male sex hormones) which can alter levels of luteinizing hormone (LH) and gonadotropin-releasing hormone, which is responsible for the release of follicle stimulating hormone.

 How does PCOS affect fertility?

 According to the American College of Obstetrics and Gynecology, PCOS is the leading cause of infertility in women.
 But luckily, it’s also one of the most treatable.